kaiwaehner/kafka-streams-machine-learning-examples/readme.md

 The unit tests use some Kafka helper classes like EmbeddedSingleNodeKafkaCluster in package "com.github.megachucky.kafka.streams.machinelearning.test.utils".
 If you want to run an implementation of a main class, you need to start a Kafka cluster (with at least one Zookeeper and one Kafka broker running) and also create the required topics.

-## Use Cases and Technologies
-The following examples are already available including unit tests:
-* Deployment of a H2O GBM model to a Kafka Streams application for prediction of flight delays
-* Deployment of a H2O Deep Learning model to a Kafka Streams application for prediction of flight delays
-* Deployment of a pre-built TensorFlow CNN model for image recognition
-* Deployment of a DL4J model to predict the species of Iris flowers

-More sophisticated use cases around Kafka Streams and other technologies will be added over time.
-Some ideas:
-* Image Recognition with H2O and TensorFlow (to show the difference of using H2O instead of using just low level TensorFlow APIs)
-* Anomaly Detection with Autoencoders leveraging DeepLearning4J.
-* Cross Selling and Customer Churn Detection using classical Machine Learning algorithms but also Deep Learning
-* Stateful Stream Processing to combine different model execution steps into a more powerful workflow instead of "just" inferencing single events (a good example might be a streaming process with sliding or session windows).
-* Keras to build different models with Python, TensorFlow, Theano and other Deep Learning frameworks under the hood + Kafka Streams as generic Machine Learning infrastructure to deploy, execute and monitor these different models.

 ### Example 1 - Gradient Boosting with H2O.ai for Prediction of Flight Delays
 **Use Case**